Lymah123/little-lemon-analysis-and-sales-report/README.md

 Step four: LEFT JOIN Bookings table with Employees ON EmployeeID

-Step five: Run the stored procedure query by invoking execute module on the cursor.
+Step five: Run the stored procedure query by invoking the execute module on the cursor.

 Step six: Invoke callproc to call the stored procedure.